kumarsurendra10/LLama-finetuning/README.md

 Implements pre-training, supervised fine-tuning (SFT), and reinforcement learning from human feedback (RLHF), to train and fine-tune the LLaMA2 model to follow human instructions, similar to InstructGPT or ChatGPT, but on a much smaller scale.

-Check the [article post](https://www.vectortheta.com/blog/InstructLLaMA) on the discussion of the project.

 # Disclaimer

 **Project Purpose:** This project is dedicated to research and education, focusing on the study of individual algorithms rather than the creation of a standard library.
 If you're looking for a ready-to-use library for production applications, this project may not be suitable for your needs.